iomoath/ess-notifier/README.md

 python3 main.py -s
 ```

-After the scan is complete, you can run the following command to send pending alerts if any:
+After the scan is complete, you can run the following command to send pending notfications if any:
 ```
 python3 main.py -e
 ```